2k2rishavsingh/AI-Theory/README.md

 # AI-Theory(Group_2)
-### README file of each Module in there respective folder
+### README file of each Module is in there respective folder